joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 4. The results of the command are returned to the user.
 5. Application insights gathers runtime telemetry to help development with bot performance and usage.

-You can review some sample code for this scenario [here](https://github.com/Microsoft/AzureBotServices-scenarios/tree/master/CSharp/Iot/src).
+You can review some sample code (with the V3 SDK) for this scenario [here](https://github.com/Microsoft/AzureBotServices-scenarios/tree/master/CSharp/Iot/src).

 When we talk about [Microsoft Azure and IoT](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-what-is-azure-iot), we've really opened the doors to what scenarios we could be dealing with.
 [IoT Solutions](https://www.microsoft.com/en-us/internet-of-things/solutions) can be tailored for any need, to help employees make informed decisions, optimize operations, reduce costs, and create new revenue streams.
 But how does this surface in a bot?
 Here are a few ideas: